Togohogo1-Archive/joshgone-music/docs/jgmusic.md

 ### (1) Start

-The entry point of JG Music is `jgmusic.py`.
+The entry point of JGMusic is `jgmusic.py`.
 When `hatch run jgm` is executed in the terminal, a series of functions are called which eventually leads to `jgm/extensions/music.Music.setup` which is a special discord.py function that executes when an extension gets loaded with [`load_extension`](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html?highlight=load_extension#discord.ext.commands.Bot.load_extension):

 ### (2) On Initialize